 Norway, along with Switzerland, Iceland, and Liechtenstein, is a member of the European Free Trade Association (EFTA).
 EFTA members, with the exception of Switzerland, participate in the European Union (EU) single market through the European Economic Area (EEA) accord.
 Norway grants preferential tariff rates to EEA members.
-As an EEA signatory, Norway assumes most of the rights and obligations of EU member states.
-The exceptions are in the agricultural and fishery sectors.
-These sectors are in addition to finance and foreign policy, which are not covered by the EEA accord.
-As a non-EU member, Norway's ability to influence EU decisions is limited.
+As an EEA signatory, Norway assumes most of the rights and obligations of EU member states, except in the agricultural and fishery sectors.

 As a general matter, Norway has implemented, or is in the process of implementing, most EU trade policies and regulations.
 Norway's market, except for agricultural products and processed foods, is generally open.
 Norway has continued to dismantle import tariffs on industrial products on a unilateral basis.
-The average Most Favored Nation (MFN) tariff on nonagricultural products has fallen from 2.3 percent in 2000 to less than one percent today.
-More than 95 percent of industrial tariff lines are currently duty-free.
+The average most favored nation (MFN) tariff on nonagricultural products has fallen from 2.3 percent in 2000 to less than 1 percent in 2011.
+More than 95 percent of industrial tariff lines are currently duty free.

-Although Norway maintains a liberal trade and investment regime with respect to industrial products, its agricultural sector remains highly protected, and U.S. exporters of agricultural products face trade barriers that are at least as high as they face in the EU.
+Although Norway maintains a liberal trade and investment regime with respect to industrial products, its agricultural sector remains highly protected, and U.S. exporters of agricultural products face trade barriers that are at least as high as those they face in the EU.